gcurtin84/MSDS692_X41_Data-Science-Practicum-I/README.md

 ## Results

 To predict the target categories I tested two ML models: KNN and SVM.
 Both the [SVM Model](https://github.com/gcurtin84/MSDS692_X41_Data-Science-Practicum-I/blob/master/Code/SVM_Model.R) and [KNN Model](https://github.com/gcurtin84/MSDS692_X41_Data-Science-Practicum-I/blob/master/Code/KNN_Model.R) performed almost exactly the same with about 60% accuracy.
+Basically, these models will accurately predict if a QB will score over 20 FPTS more than half the time.
+This isn't a great accuracy rate for most data science projects.
+However, 60% confidence is a player'd value makes a huge different in the DFF domain.

 #### KNN Predictions vs. Targets:
 ![KNN Predictions](https://github.com/gcurtin84/MSDS692_X41_Data-Science-Practicum-I/blob/master/KNN_Table.png)